aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/resource-risk-analysis/managing-resources/_index.md

 ## Prerequisites
 Before we begin, ensure you have the following prerequisites in place:
 ### 1. Installation of Aspose.Tasks for .NET
 Firstly, you need to have Aspose.Tasks for .NET installed in your development environment.
-You can download the library from the [official Aspose.Tasks website](https://releases.aspose.com/tasks/net/) and follow the installation instructions provided.
+You can download the library from the [Aspose.Tasks website](https://releases.aspose.com/tasks/net/) and follow the installation instructions provided.
 ### 2. Setting Up Your Development Environment
 Make sure you have a compatible development environment set up, such as Visual Studio or any other IDE that supports .NET development.
 ### 3. Basic Understanding of C# Programming Language